Triangulation Success – Enigma’s R&D Demonstrates Exciting Potential for Scientifically Measuring UAP Flight Paths

 Enigma's innovative use of triangulation technology is poised to revolutionize our communal understanding of UAP.
 By using triangulation, we can take an average person’s recordings of an aerial object and transform it into measurable, scientific and valuable observation.
 By leveraging telemetry from mobile devices, our algorithm accurately reconstructs the trajectory of aerial objects observed from multiple angles.
 Our successful tests have showcased the precision and reliability of this technology.
 We are thrilled by the potential for what this means for the UAP observing community and how it might contribute to the meaningful study of UAP science, and it means that no matter who you are, whether you're a scientist or simply a UAP curious or enthusiast, your observation can really matter.

 In the spirit of scientific progress, we invite your feedback and questions.
-If you're ready to experience the cutting edge of UAP tracking technology, we encourage you to download the Enigma app today.
+If you're ready to experience the cutting edge of UAP tracking technology, we encourage you to download the Enigma iOS app (or sign up for the Android waitlist) today.
 Try out the native Enigma camera, participate in real-time data collection, submit a UAP sighting of your own, and join us in unlocking the exciting mysteries of the aerial unknown.

 – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – –